What is a phishing email? How to spot and prevent one in 2026

-what is a phishing attack
+what is a phishing email attack

-We’ve seen companies with multi-million dollar security systems fall victim to a single convincing email.
+Despite all the advanced security solutions we have today, phishing remains the most successful way criminals breach organizations.
 Nearly 3.4 billion phishing emails are sent every day, and the people behind them are getting smarter, more targeted, and harder to spot.

 What is a phishing email?